 After you identify questions, its time to write or formulate possible answers that are strong enough to justify the query.
 Make sure answers are all coming from the material you utilized.
 This will help you with the content of your analysis.

-To be able to have a good simple analysis, you need to recheck and reread.
+To be able to have good simple business analysis, you need to recheck and reread.
 An article suggests, when you’re reading silently, it’s easy to miss typos and other small errors because your brain corrects them automatically.
 Reading your work out loud can make problems easier to spot.
 Go over your analysis carefully.
 Look for any issues with spelling, grammar, or punctuation, and correct them right away.